camel8899/Embedded-System/Bluetooth/Readme.md

 At central side:

     (central) $ sudo python gatt.py
-Then you can see the acceleration of x,y,z axis deteced by ADXL345 at BLE central, the unit is gravitational acceleration g.
+Then you can see the acceleration of x,y,z axis deteced by ADXL345 at BLE central, the unit is gravitational acceleration *g*.